 During the Experience

 Before you start tasting the nectar of the gods, you’ll get your introduction and walkthrough of the property.
-Your tour guide will tell you about the vineyards history, the various types of grapes planted, the methods of harvesting, as well as the aging process of their wines.
+Your tour guide will tell you about the vineyard’s history, the various types of grapes planted, the methods of harvesting, as well as the aging process of their wines.

-Along with a walkthrough of the vineyard, in some cases, you will also get a tour of their indoor facilities to get a peek at the vine to bottle process.
+Along with a walkthrough of the vineyard, in some cases, you will also get a tour of their indoor facilities to get a peek at the vine-to-bottle process.
 You may see rows upon rows of barrels in their cellars that house the wine during the aging process and also help in flavor development.

 Each vineyard will have its own history tied to it, so be sure to pay attention!
 Most vineyards started as small family businesses before burgeoning into the market.
-They will have their own unique history attached to it that will make your wine experience that much more exciting.
+They will have their own unique history attached to them that will make your wine experience that much more exciting.

 You’ve made it to the best part!
 Here’s where you’ll indulge your palate with a variety of wine types to pick and choose your favorites.